seeren/database/README.md

 ## Table Usage
 #### `Seeren\Table\TableInterface`
-A database table can be manipulated as object without write query syntax and without an entity manager for persist a scheme
+A database table can be manipulated as object without write query syntax and without manager.
+For query operations the table need a layer who provide database connection and syntax resolvers
 ```php
 class MyTable extends AbstractTable implements TableInterface
 {